facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        you want to use a more recent version than that supplied with the Mac OS X server release, you can make use of the package or tar formats.
-For more information on using the MySQL bundled with Mac OS X, see Section 2.5.5, "Using the Bundled MySQL on Mac OS X Server."
+For more information on using the MySQL bundled with Mac OS X, see Section 2.4.5, "Using the Bundled MySQL on Mac OS X Server."

-   For additional information on using MySQL on Mac OS X, see Section 2.5.1, "General Notes on Installing MySQL on Mac OS X."
+   For additional information on using MySQL on Mac OS X, see Section 2.4.1, "General Notes on Installing MySQL on Mac OS X."

-2.5.1.
+2.4.1.
 General Notes on Installing MySQL on Mac OS X

    You should keep the following issues and notes in mind:

      * The default location for the MySQL Unix socket is different on Mac OS X and Mac OS X Server depending on the installation type you chose.
-The default locations by installation are as
+The following table shows the default locations by installation type.
-       follows:
+       Table 2.11.
+MySQL Unix Socket Locations on Mac OS X by Installation Type

-       Table 2.13.
-MySQL Unix Socket locations on Mac OS X by install type
+               Installation Type             Socket Location
        Package Installer from MySQL       /tmp/mysql.sock
        Tarball from MySQL                 /tmp/mysql.sock
        MySQL Bundled with Mac OS X Server /var/mysql/mysql.sock